 Source: The Monthly Weather Review Summary 1902, pp604-607

 It looks as though this hail cannon in France is protecting a religious shrine, but since the district is St Emilion, the crops in the background are almost certainly vines, which are vulnerable to hail.

 Left: Six hail cannon in Charleville, Australia: 1902

-One of the best-known attempts to use hail cannon happened in 1901 western Queensland, which was in the grip of a severe drought.
-Clement Lindley Wragge was official Queensland's meteorological observer, and arranged for six guns to be built in Brisbane and taken to Charleville in an attempt not to stop hail, but to break the drought.
+One of the best-known attempts to use hail cannon happened in 1901 in western Queensland, which was in the grip of a severe drought.
+The idea was to make it rain rather than stop it hailing.
+Clement Lindley Wragge was official Queensland's meteorological observer, and arranged for six guns to be built by Harvey & Son at Globe Ironworks in Brisbane, and taken to Charleville in an attempt not to stop hail, but to break the drought.

-The six hail cannon appear to have been given names; they are labelled Leahy, Susching, (?)
-Harvey, Philip, Stiger, and Wragge.
+The six hail cannon appear to have been given names; they are labelled Leahy, Suschnig, (The Austrian expert; see above) Harvey, Philip, Stiger, and Wragge.
 Stiger refers to the inventor Albert Stiger, while Wragge was the meteorologist who organised the attempt.
 The six items in the foreground are persumably the breech assemblies.

 On 26 September 1902, the breech of each was loaded with gunpowder which was detonated.
 No significant rain fell and the experiment was considered a failure, not least because two of the six guns reportedly exploded. (presumably this means the breech assembly failed) Blame for the failure was directed at the Charleville townsfolk, since Wragge was not on hand to oversee the experiment.